EarthProgram/did-earth/README.md

 **Consider the following example minimum DID document from DID Core:**
 #### EXAMPLE 1: A minimal DID document (JSON-LD)
+(not a did:earth did document, shown for comparison)

 ```json
 {